Nationals pitcher Will Harris has blood clot in throwing arm

 “Medically, I don’t know the extent of what that is.
 But I know it’s something that is serious,” Martinez said.
 “We need to take care of it.
 Take care of it as soon as possible.
 And I feel for Will, ’cause I know he was just working his tail off to help us this year.”

-Harris, then with Houston, gave up a tiebreaking two-run homer to Washington’s Howie Kendrick in the seventh inning of World Series Game 7 two years ago, a game the Nationals won 6-2 for their first title.
+Harris, then with Houston, gave up a go-ahead, two-run homer to Washington’s Howie Kendrick in the seventh inning of World Series Game 7 two years ago, a game the Nationals won 6-2 for their first title.

 He has been expected to be a part of a formidable back end of the bullpen along with Brad Hand and Daniel Hudson for Washington, which finished last season tied for last in the NL East.